-This is another installment post in our series of how to write an article that gets read.
-But this time, we’re looking at how to become a better writer.
+This is another installment post in our series on how to write an article that gets read.
+But this time, we’re looking at how a beginner can become a better writer.

 As of when I started this blog – actually, this is my first baby.
-I never had any practical experience with blogging and apart from that, the writing wasn’t part of me.
-I don’t write anywhere, neither offline nor online.
+I never had any practical experience with blogging; apart from that, writing wasn’t part of me.
+I don’t write anywhere, either offline or online.

-Maybe a couple of letters to my girlfriend during which time I was a bachelor.
+Maybe a couple of letters to my girlfriend when I was a bachelor.
 Does that make me a writer?

 I don’t think so…